 OSI model layers explanation and Functions

-The reference model means guidelines on how a communication system can be developed.
-It does not mention any underlying technologies or any other specific protocol.
-This is a suggested framework, to which an actual implementation can refer.
+It does not mention any underlying technologies or any other specific protocol for implementation.
+This is a suggested framework to which an actual implementation can refer.
 In this OSI model tutorial, we will cover the following functions of each OSI model layer.

 1. What is a layer?